gmcmacran/TypeOneTypeTwoSim/README.md

 For a distribution, the likelihood ratio test is considered bad if

--   Any test did not achieve near .05 type I error rate over any area parameter space.
+-   The test does not achieve near .05 type I error rate over any area of the parameter space.
--   Any test did not achieve near .05 type I error across any alternative hypothesis.
+-   The test did not achieve near .05 type I error across all alternative hypothesis.

-It is possible for a test to “fail” and still be good approximation to the exact test.
+It is possible for a likelihood test to “fail” and still be good approximation to the exact test.
+If the exact test does not meet the conditions, the likelihood should not either.

 ## Negative Binomial

-For most parameter values, the negative binomial test performs well.
-For values near 0 or 1, the test does not perform well for small number of target successes.
-The exact test does well where the likelihood test fails.
+As long as the target number of success is large or p is not near one, the type I error rate is .05.
+When the target number of successes is small and p is near one, the likelihood test does not have a .05 type I error rate.
+How near is too near depends on the target number of successes.
+How small is to small depends on p.
+Visually this is the bottom right corner of the graph.

+The exact test has similar behavior in the bottom right but is always conservative.
+The likelihood test can be either liberal or conservative.

 <img src="man/figures/README-negativeBonimialTypeI-1.png" width="100%" />

-Both tests performed well in aggregate for all alternative hypothesis.
+In the aggregate, the likelihood test performs similarly to other likelihood tests across alternative hypotheses.

 <img src="man/figures/README-negativeBonimialTypeI2-1.png" width="100%" />

 ## Geometric

+In the above, type I error rates degraded as size decreased.
+The geometric distribution is the same as the negative binomial with size equal to 1.
+This suggests the geometric test will do poorly.

-Over the entire range of p, both the exact test and the likelihood ratio have type I error rate is near zero for some alternative hypothesis.
-Given the exact test did nearly as bad, the likelihood test succeeded in that is successfully approximated a bad exact test.
+Over the entire range of p, both the exact test and the likelihood ratio have type I error rate far from the desired .05.
+The exact test is always conservative.
+Sometimes the likelihood test is liberal.
+Sometimes it is conservative.
+Overall, the likelihood test has different type I error rates than the exact test.

 <img src="man/figures/README-geometricTypeI-1.png" width="100%" />

-The test performed very poorly for the greater than alternative.
-Both tests are extremely conservative.
+In the aggregate, type I error rates are below the desired .05.
+This is due to the discrete nature of the test statistic.

 <img src="man/figures/README-geometricTypeI2-1.png" width="100%" />